Coping with Grief in College

 -

-Participate in a walk or fundraiser in honor of your ill or deceased person with a couple of friends through AMF’s service group.
-Fundraisers help me to feel like I’m doing something positive.
+Participate in a walk or fundraiser to honor your ill or deceased person with a couple of friends through AMF’s service group.
+Fundraisers help me to feel like you’re doing something positive.

 -